jenwilson521/ToxDTIEngine/README.md

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
-See [Usage](#usage) for notes on how to use the code in a research context.
+See [Usage](#usage) for notes on using the code in a research context.

 ## Prerequisites